 The Wenonah Neighborhood is on the far south end of Minneapolis and is in close proximity to Minneapolis-St. Paul International airport.
 This particular neighborhood is mostly single family residential, and is known for it's easy accessibility.

-New construction in the coveted Lake Nokomis area!
-This timeless, proven design offers a stunning main level with a fireplace, front closet, wood floors, a spacious dedi...
+Brand new home in the coveted Lake Nokomis area!
+This timeless 2 story design offers a stunning main level living room with a gas fireplace, a front coat closet, a spacio...

 Listing courtesy of Edina Realty, Inc..

 Beautifully restored Victorian home close to Minnehaha Falls & Minnehaha Creek with multiple walking paths.
 House features high ceilings and hardwood floors throughout. ...

 Listing courtesy of Keller Williams Integrity RE.

 Fully remodeled in the Hale neighborhood in South Minneapolis.
 Open floor plan with a beautiful kitchen that boasts a large center island and restaurant-grade range and h...